addy-dclxvi/blog/content/post/bitmap-fonts.md

 Every bitmap font I tried can't fully satisfy me.
 It must be something lack.
 Then I tried to install & launch FontForge.
 But I didn't know what to do with it.
-So, I tried to open M+ bitmap font then use it as the base.
+So, I tried to open M+ bitmap font then used it as the base.
 I kept modifying the characters until it could satisfy me.
 And it was harder than I thought.
 I needed a lot of trials of modification & use.
 If when I was using it I felt something not right, I launched FontForge again and modify something.
 I kept repeating it until several weeks (I couldn't fix them in one night, I have